ScooloV/bbpedia/docs/core_rules.md

 go wrong!
 Fortunately, Blood Bowl allows for certain dice rolls to be
 re-rolled:

-SINGLE DICE R0LLS
+SINGLE DICE ROLLS
 The rules will often require you to roll a single dice, in
 ![](media/core_rules/image153.jpg)which case the rules will say 'roll a D6', or 'roll a D8', for example.

-MULTIPLE DICE R0LLS
+MULTIPLE DICE ROLLS
 Often the rules will state 'roll 2D6'.
 In such cases, two D6 are rolled and the results added together to give a total between 2 and
 12. This is a multiple dice roll.